Changissnz/nu_merchant_principal/README.md

 greatly advanced by human societies after the adoption of writing systems.
 The writing is to record the ephemeral experience of sound and fleeting image.
-Over time, the innate deficiencies of sentient transparency became evident through the accounting of accounting, not of accurate marks for some things of effect from causes of interpreting not the fact.
+Over time, the innate deficiencies of sentient transparency re-emerged in evidence through the accounting of accounting, not of accurate marks for some things of effect from causes of interpreting not the fact.
 And this did and does prove to be a persistent problem, not necessarily in the name